ved08/socialfi2/README.md

-# Social Trading Platform
+# socialfi - Social Trading Platform

-A social trading platform where users can share their trading positions, discover new opportunities, and connect with other traders.
-Built with React Native, Expo, and Solana blockchain integration.
+**socialfi** is a social trading platform where users can share their trading positions, discover new opportunities, and connect with other traders.
+Built with React Native, Expo, and Solana blockchain integration, socialfi makes it easy to share and discover profitable trading strategies.

 > **Note:** This is the frontend repository.
 The backend server code can be found at [socialfi-backend](https://github.com/ved08/socialfi-backend).